 Many of us plant lots of daffodils because animals leave them alone.
 Most varieties will eventually naturalize and become larger and larger clumps, blooming for generations.
-You can often spot the old foundation of a long-gone house, by the daffodils surrounding it.
+You can often spot the old foundation of a long-gone house by the daffodils surrounding it.

+So how many years can we expect to get blooms from our daffodil bulbs?
+According to the American Daffodil Society, "Under good growing conditions, they should outlast any of us.
 While some kinds of bulbs tend to dwindle and die out, daffodils should increase."
 While the initial bulbs may give out, they should have produced many new bulbs over the course of their lifetime, keeping the show ongoing.

 The foliage was cut back too soon.
 If the leaves aren't allowed to remain on the plant until they brown on their own, the bulbs won't store enough food to get them through the remaining summer and winter.
 It's not pretty, but it's vital.
 Plant something nearby that will hide the fading foliage.